Last Updated on March 18, 2023 by Marjon Ramos

-If you notice any of your rabbits fighting, separate them as soon as possible because two rabbits fighting would often result in horrific injuries like shredded ears, nose, eyes, and in some cases rabbits can fight to the death.
+If you notice any of your rabbits fighting, separate them as soon as possible.
+Two rabbits fighting would often result in horrific injuries.

-Two female rabbits who are related would never fight and will be inseparable when they are young.
-But after they reached puberty, around 3 to 4 months, the fighting will start because of their hormones.
+Two female rabbits who are related would never fight and would be inseparable when they are young.
+But after they reach puberty, around 3 to 4 months, the fighting will start because of their hormones.

-Although less likely than unrelated female rabbits, two siblings rabbits will still fight once they hit puberty where their hormones would kick into overdrive and they will become territorial and aggressive towards other rabbits.
+Although less likely than unrelated female rabbits, two siblings’ rabbits will still fight once they hit puberty.
+This is the time where their hormones will kick into overdrive.
+Rabbits that enters puberty will become territorial and aggressive towards other rabbits.

-That’s why whatever combination of rabbits, it’s important to get both rabbits neutered before they reach puberty.
+That’s why, whatever the combination of rabbits, it’s important to get both rabbits neutered or spayed before they reach puberty.

 Be prepared to have separate cages if you have two female rabbits because they will fight frequently once they reach age.

-Unneutered rabbits have a higher chance of rabbits fighting especially if they are both females.
+Unspayed rabbits have a higher chance of fighting, especially if they are both females.
 Female rabbits would actually fight more frequently than two male rabbits.

-Regardless of gender, it’s important that both rabbits are neutered before introducing them to each other.
+Regardless of gender, it’s important that both rabbits are neutered or spayed before introducing them to each other.

-While less territorial than two male rabbits, female rabbits are still territorial to their food and personal space and would get aggressive if the other rabbit is close to her territory.
+While less territorial than two male rabbits, female rabbits are still territorial over their food and personal space.
+They can still get aggressive if the other rabbits are close to their territory.

 The female rabbit is protecting her kits or is pregnant.

-Pregnant rabbits are very protective of their kits and would fight any rabbits that would get close to them.
+Pregnant rabbits are very protective of their kits and will fight any rabbit that gets close to them.
 That’s why when one or both of your rabbits are pregnant, it’s important to have separate cages for them.

 The female rabbit is in pain.

-Rabbits that are sick or are in pain could lead to aggressive behaviors.
-If your rabbit is suddenly aggressive to each other and they are both neutered, one of the rabbits is likely in pain.
+Rabbits that are sick or are in pain could develop aggressive behaviors.
+If your rabbits suddenly become aggressive toward each other and they are both spayed, one of the rabbits is likely in pain.